 Salts are best added to water in an energized solution rather than in their solid or granular form.
 When salts are in solution prior to their addition to water, the water acquires structure more rapidly than if the salts have to dissolve first.
 The resulting water also has a smoother, softer taste.

 There are numerous salts and salt solutions on the market that can be used in the preparation of full-spectrum, living water.
 The authors of Dancing with Water particularly like Bamboo salt for its splendid flavor and therapeutic benefits and VitaBlue Ocean Minerals for its exceptionally smooth taste and full spectrum of ocean minerals.
-Ocean Plasma is the premier solution (micro-filtered seawater) for adding salts as well as many other beneficial components that are only available from the Earth’s oceans.
 You can also make your own saturated salt solutions for structuring water using unprocessed natural salts available from many natural products stores.
 It is good to vary the salt solutions you use so that you get a variety of salts from around the world.

 Dancing with Water has gathered a unique blend of unprocessed, activated salts.
 The blend includes six salts: Himalayan Pink Salt, Celtic Sea Salt, Hawaiian Sea Salt, French Grey Salt, Korean Sea Salt, and Redmond Real Salt.
 It has an abundance of ORMUS elements, so you can use it to structure/enhance your water and to make ORMUS.
 Read more about the activated salt blend.